$0 International Adoption Navigation Guide — Quick-Start Checklist

 Why Two Trips Are Required and What They Cost

-Bulgaria's mandatory two-trip structure reflects its legal process—the first court hearing establishes the proposed adoption, the second finalizes it after a waiting period.
-This is not negotiable.
+Bulgaria's two-trip structure reflects its current legal and administrative process.
 Families need to plan for two separate international trips:

 Total Costs